Dr Richard Siow BSc PhD FRSB AKC

 Vice-Dean International, Faculty of Life Science and Medicine

 Dr Richard Siow graduated from King’s College, University of London (1993) with a BSc in Nutrition and AKC.
 He subsequently obtained a PhD in Physiology (1996) at the Centre for Cardiovascular Biology and Medicine, King’s College London.
 Following postdoctoral positions at King’s College and the Division of Cardiovascular Medicine, Addenbrooke’s Hospital, University of Cambridge, he was appointed in 2001 as a Lecturer in Physiology, King's College School of Biomedical & Health Sciences.

-Dr Siow is a committee member of the British Microcirculation Society and member / web-editor of the British Atherosclerosis Society.
+He is also a committee member of the British Microcirculation Society and the Royal Society of Biology.
 Other memberships include the British Society for Cardiovascular Research, Physiological Society and Society for Free Radical Research.
 In addition, he is an adviser to the Parliamentary Office of Science and Technology and Westminster Forum on Diet and Health.

 Antioxidant genes in vascular protection